 Not only is Women's Rock Camp a thrilling and fun experience - all proceeds support our youth programs.
 At Bay Area Girls Rock Camp, it is our mission is to be accessible to all girls regardless of their families’ financial situation.
 We offer full and partial financial aid for all of our youth programs with no one turned away for lack of funds.
 At Women's Rock Camp, you are empowering the next generation while empowering and celebrating your peers.

 WRC is for all women, trans and gender expansive people ages 19 to infinity years old.
 NO MUSICAL EXPERIENCE IS NECESSARY, and all skill levels are welcome.
 We provide meals and instruments, so all you have to do is show up.

 - "...Rock Camp was an all-around great experience and I'd do it again in a heartbeat."

 - "Super fun.
-The whole weekend was such an amazing rockin' time."
+Such an amazing rockin' time."

 - "I have attended many workshops and inspiring retreats, and I can fully say this was the best one of them all.
 Thank you so much for working so hard on this...you are appreciated."